Providing Quality Service to Customers

 We also regularly hold live online seminars which customers can participate in wherever they are.
-In January 2020, we held the “Daiwa New Year’s Special Live Seminars” five times in total, focusing on real estate and inheritance as topics, as well as the global economy and market information.
+In January 2022, we presented the New Year Webinar on four topics: Market Outlook, U.S. Stock Outlook, Chinese Stock Outlook, and Inheritance.

 Going forward, we will work to successively expand our online seminars.

 Asset Building through Installment-Type NISA Including Workplace NISA

 Daiwa Securities has been accepting applications for NISA accounts since the initiation of the program.
 In particular, we actively introduce the program to customers, especially those in the asset building stage, in order to encourage more customers to start making investment in installments.
 We are also stepping up our initiative to propose the introduction of the workplace installment-type NISA.
 The program enables individuals to build assets systematically by setting aside a fixed amount each month for investment through their workplaces.

 Information Website for Child Rearing and Money “SODATTE”

 Daiwa Securities opened "SODATTE," an information website for child rearing and money, in April 2016 for the child-rearing generations.
 With six years having passed since its opening, it has grown to be a website visited by many fans, with more than 350 columns and more than 650,000 page view per month.
 The website sets up six categories, including "Money Lessons," "Family Finances" and "Education Funds," and disseminates columns that provide tips to child-rearing generations.